 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

-Terrorism and Organized Criminal Activity: The threat of terrorism remains high in Jordan.
-Transnational and indigenous terrorist groups have demonstrated the capability to plan and implement attacks in Jordan. .
-Violent extremist groups in Syria and Iraq, including the Islamic State of Iraq and ash-Sham (ISIS), and Jabhat al-Nusra, have conducted attacks in Jordan and continue to plot against local security forces, U.S. and Western interests and “soft” targets, such as high-profile public events, hotels, places of worship, restaurants, schools, and malls. .
-Jordan’s prominent role in the defeat ISIS Coalition and its shared borders with Iraq and Syria increase the potential for future terrorist incidents.
+The threat of terrorism remains high in Jordan.
+Transnational and indigenous terrorist groups have demonstrated the capability to plan and implement attacks in Jordan.
+Violent extremist groups in Syria and Iraq, including the Islamic State of Iraq and ash-Sham (ISIS), and al-Qa’ida, directly or indirectly have conducted or supported attacks in Jordan and continue to plot against local security forces, U.S. and Western interests and “soft” targets, such as high-profile public events, hotels, places of worship, restaurants, schools, and malls.
+Jordan’s prominent role in the Global Coalition to Defeat ISIS and its shared borders with Iraq and Syria increase the potential for future terrorist incidents.

 In general, terrorists often do not distinguish between U.S. government personnel and private U.S. citizens.
 Terrorists may target areas frequented by Westerners, such as tourist sites, hotels, restaurants, bars, nightclubs, liquor stores, shopping malls, transportation hubs, places of worship, expatriate residential areas, and schools.
 In light of these security concerns, U.S. citizens should maintain a high level of vigilance:

 U.S. government personnel overseas have been advised to take the same precautions.